 Facts about Coretta King

-Coretta Scott King Dies
+Coretta Scott King died at 78 years old

 Coretta Scott King Biography

-After Dr. King’s assassination in 1968, Coretta King established the King Center for Nonviolent Social Change in Atlanta; she also supported the establishment of a national holiday in honor of her husband, an idea which became law under President Ronald Reagan in 1986.
+After Dr. King’s assassination in 1968, Coretta King established the King Center for Nonviolent Social Change in Atlanta.
+She also supported the establishment of a national holiday in honor of her husband, an idea which became law under President Ronald Reagan in 1986.

 Coretta Scott King and Martin Luther King had four children: Yolanda (born 1955), Martin Luther III (b.
 1957), Dexter (b.
-1961), and Bernice (1963).
+1961), and Bernice (b.
+1963).

 Extra credit

-The annual Coretta Scott King Award, to honor children’s book authors and illustrators of African descent, was created by the American Library Association (ALA) in 1969.
+The annual Coretta Scott King Award, created to honor children’s book authors and illustrators of African descent, was created by the American Library Association (ALA) in 1969.